Our How to Address Wedding Invitations Guide addresses not only wedding invites but also save the dates notes.

 Before sending the wedding invitations, you need to decide what the RSVP date should be.
 Ideally, this would be about three weeks before the wedding.
 You should check with your caterer and venue to make sure that works for them.
 This provides time to create seating arrangements, designate arrangements, make placement cards, and design signage.

 If you haven’t heard from specific guests and the wedding date is looming closely (two weeks before).
 It is appropriate to contact them by phone or email to get a response.

 How to Properly Address an Envelope

-If you will be addressing the invitations yourself, make sure you allow enough time to complete this task.
+If you are addressing the invitations yourself, make sure you allow enough time to complete this task.
 Check the date you want to send the invitations out and work back from there.
 Once you know how long it takes to address the outer and inner envelopes (and stuff them), you can determine how long the process will take.

 It is a good idea to number the alphabetical guest list you created in the beginning.
 Then, discreetly write that number on the back of the RSVP card.
-This allows you to keep track of who has responded, even if they forgot to write their names.
+This allows you to track who has responded, even if they forgot to write their names.

 Return Address on Wedding Invitations

 For the return address on the outer envelope, the bride’s address, the bride’s parents’ address, or whoever is hosting the wedding’s address can be used.
 Usually, this address is printed on the back flap of the envelope.
 The same address is printed on the front of the RSVP envelope.
 The inner envelope does not have an address printed on it.